MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Acknowledgements

 \section{Acknowledgements}

-We thank Jae Sung Park, Oren Etzioni, Gabriel Ilharco, and Mitchell Wortsman for feedback on this work.
+{\smaller\begin{spacing}{0.5} We thank the anonymous reviewers, as well as Jae Sung Park, Oren Etzioni, Gabriel Ilharco, and Mitchell Wortsman for feedback on this work.
 Thanks also to Zak Stone and the Google Cloud TPU team for providing access to the TPU machines used for conducting experiments.
 Thanks to James Bradbury and Skye Wanderman-Milne for help with JAX on TPUs.
 Thanks to the AI2 ReVIZ team, including Jon Borchardt and M Kusold, for help with the demo.
 This work was funded by DARPA MCS program through NIWC Pacific (N66001-19-2-4031), and the Allen Institute for AI.
-Last, but not least, thanks to the YouTubers whose work and creativity helps machines to learn about the multimodal world.
+Last, but not least, thanks to the YouTubers whose work and creativity helps machines to learn about the multimodal world.\end{spacing}}

 { }